ocaml-flambda/flambda-backend/jane/doc/extensions/_04-modes/intro.md

 # Introduction to the Mode System

-Modes are deep properties of values that are tracked by the OxCaml type system.
+Modes are deep properties of values that are tracked by the OxCaml compiler.
+Like types, they are inferred from definitions and checked for consistency.
+(We use the term "type checking" to include both traditional type checking/inference and mode checking/inference.)
+Modes have similarities and relationships with types, but remain distinct: types are not modes, modes are not types, types do not have modes, and modes do not have types.
+Types describe what the data *is*, while modes describe how it is *used*.

 Each mode is associated with a particular operation that may be performed on a value.
-The mode may be a *past* mode, which tracks whether the operation has happened to this value in the past, or a *future* mode, which tracks whether the operation is allowed to happen to this value in the future.
+The mode may be a *past* mode, which tracks whether the operation has happened to this value in the past; or a *future* mode, which tracks whether the operation is allowed to happen to this value in the future.
+Modes are deep; when attached to structured data, they apply to components, recursively.
+(OxCaml's *modality* feature cuts off the deepness of a mode; modalities can be placed on record and constructor fields.)

 Just like a value has a type, a value in OxCaml also has a mode.
 Types do *not* have a mode.
 That is, we do not have a type `string @ local` (say), but rather